 The seawall south of Seaburn Terrace was in fair condition, except for a section of coping which had broken off causing chloride staining.
 Across the seawall there were small areas of rust/chloride staining.
-Beach levels were lower than the previous inspection exposing the toe beam.
+Beach levels were higher than the previous inspection covering the toe beam.
 The landward concrete retaining wall appeared to be in good condition.

-Beach levels similar to September 2014.
+Beach levels higher than 2018, spalling damage at crest.
 (Asset Ref.
 No. 121AB901B0604C01)